Aaron Zebede

 On the big screen Zebede worked in Escobar: Paradise Lost, with Benicio del Toro and Josh Hutcherson, directed by Andrea Di Stefano, and in the 2015 biopic Hands of Stone as Roberto Durán's father in law, directed by Jonathan Jakubowicz.

-He is also the author, director and star of a brand new one-hour comedy show, 'Turning 50' and recently directed Eve Ensler's The Vagina Monologues, and the Spanish musical "Pegados".
+He is also the author, director and star of a brand new one-hour comedy show, 'Turning 50' and recently directed Eve Ensler's The Vagina Monologues, and Anastasia (musical).